Bought a car without a title

 Title Loans On A Gifted Vehicle

-You can generally get a title loan on a gifted vehicle as long as the title has been transferred to your name correctly.
-However, the process may be slightly different for gifting a vehicle versus selling it.
-For example, an affidavit may need to be signed to show that it is, in fact, a gift.
+You can get a car title loan on a gifted vehicle if the title has been transferred to your name correctly.
+However, the process for gifting a car may differ from purchasing or selling one.
+For example, an affidavit may need to be signed to show that it is, in fact, a gift and not a way to avoid having to pay taxes.

 What If There’s Still A Loan On The Vehicle?